Vendor File Maintenance Policy

 Who Must Complete a W-9:

 The University is required to file 1099 Miscellaneous Income information with the Internal Revenue Service each year.
 In order to do this, the University needs a correct federal employer identification number (EIN) or Social Security Number (SSN) for each vendor.
 Form W-9 is used to gather this information.
-All vendors doing business with or providing a service to the University must complete and return an original W-9 to Accounts Payable or Procurement.
+All vendors doing business with or providing a service to the University must complete and return a W-9 with a wet signature to Accounts Payable or Procurement.
+The original W-9 can be mailed directly to the Controller's Office in 405 Goodell.

 Names and EIN's